WalletScrutiny/WalletScrutinyCom/_android/com.FrancExchange.md

 ## Verdict

 While these sources may not provide concrete evidence, it is impossible to test the app or view the website's content, as both are currently defunct.
-The site returns an error saying that
+The site is currently unavailable.

-> **trade.francexchange.com** unexpectedly closed the connection.

 The app only returns an error saying "Webpage not available."